rchavarria/blog-post-incubator/incubator/posts-list.markdown

 c. (there can be lots of blog posts here)
 18. Describe configuration groups for ESLint
 19. Comments on Xavi Ghost's video: Masterclass programmer mindset
-21. Book review: Notes to a software team leader, by Roy Osherove
 22. In my current project, how we improved our PHP code when introducing phpcs and what cycles can we observe
 23. Refactorings provided by the IDE, or even Vim
 24. What kind of refactorings can be accomplished with Vim?